Report on Government Services 2023

-A high or increasing proportion of patients who were satisfied is desirable, as it suggests the hospital care was of high quality and better met the expectations and needs of patients.
+A high or increasing proportion of patients who were satisfied is desirable, as it suggests high quality hospital care that meets patient needs and expectations.

 The ABS Patient Experience Survey of people aged 15 years and over does not include people living in discrete Indigenous communities, which affects the representativeness of the NT results.
 Approximately 20 per cent of the resident population of the NT live in discrete Indigenous communities.

-In 2020-21, nationally for all measures, the rate of respondents reporting that hospital and emergency department doctors, specialists and nurses listened carefully, showed respect and spent enough time with them was above 82 per cent.
-Generally respondents reported more positive experiences with nurses compared to doctors and specialists, and in hospitals compared to emergency departments (figures 12.7a and 12.7b).
+Measure 1: Nationally in 2021-22, the rate of respondents across all areas reporting that hospital and emergency department doctors, specialists and nurses listened carefully, showed respect and spent enough time with them was above 80 per cent (figure 12.7a).

 10. Continuity of care

-‘Continuity of care’ is an indicator of government’s objective to provide care that is well co‑ordinated to ensure continuity of care where more than one service type, and/or ongoing service provision is required.
+‘Continuity of care’ is an indicator of governments' objective to provide care that is well co‑ordinated where more than one service type, and/or ongoing service provision is required.

-‘Continuity of care’ is defined by four measures:
+‘Continuity of care’ is defined by two measures: